mjhouse/website/content/posts/mmorpgs-2025-4-4.md

 never caught up in thinking about the next thing I should do in the game while I'm not playing it, or trying (and failing) to convince myself to stop playing and do something more productive.
-Unlike addictive drugs and better made games, where you tell yourself (and everyone else) that you can stop whenever you want, man, I swear- I can *actually* stop playing whenever I want, because it's just not very engaging.
+Unlike addictive drugs and better made games, where you tell yourself (and everyone else) that you can stop whenever you want, man, I swear- I actually *can* stop playing whenever I want, because it's just not very engaging.
 I described it to a friend as "slightly more fun than doing nothing at all", which about sums up the entire experience, I think.